 Karen Kille, Senior Worklife Consultant, Human Resources.
 You can contact her at firstname.lastname@example.org or 215-898-7729.

-Diane Spatz, Ph.D., RN-BC, Associate Professor at Penn’s School of Nursing.
-Professor Spatz is a national expert on lactation matters and has extensive experience in helping Penn departments set up a lactation space.
-You can contact her at email@example.com or 215-898-8100.
+Diane Spatz, PhD, RN-BC, FANN, Professor of Perinatal Nursing & The Helen M. Shearer Professor of Nutrition, University of Pennsylvania School of Nursing, Faculty Advisor to Student Nurses at Penn, and Nurse Scientist for the Lactation Program, Children’s Hospital of Philadelphia (CHOP), is a national expert on lactation matters and has extensive experience in helping Penn departments set up a lactation space.
+You can contact her at email@example.com.

 415.3 BREAK TIMES